Evocation: Conjuration

-In traditional and most contemporary usage refers to a magical act of invoking spirits or using incantations or charms to cast magical spells.
+In traditional and most contemporary usage, conjuration refers to a magical act of invoking spirits or using incantations or charms to cast magical spells.
 In the context of legerdemain, it may also refer to the performance of illusion or magic tricks for show.
 This article discusses mainly the original and primary usage, describing acts of a supernatural or paranormal nature.